erichelgeson/erichelgeson.github.com/_posts/2014-09-23-simple-chef-package-cache.markdown

 excerpt: Simple Chef Package Cache for Kitchen
 category: blog
 ---
 There is many times you have limited or slow internet access, but still need to converge a machine.
 And each converge it downloads and installs the Chef-Client which can take quite a while.
-Here's a hacky way to share you're `/tmp/kitchen/cache/` dir with the host machine to reduce download times in you're converge.
+Here's a hacky way to share your `/tmp/kitchen/cache/` dir with the host machine to reduce download times in your converge.

 `kitchen.local.yml` -